cristinaguimaraes/new-relic/README.md

  1. I used React as the framework because is the one that I feel more confortable to work with, I have been using it for the last two years.

- 2. I used functions and not classes to build the React components because on my opinion it generate less code that is more organised and easier to read.
+ 2. I used functions and not classes to build the React components because on my opinion it generates less code that is more organised and easier to read.
 Based on this decision, I used hooks (useState, useEffect, useRequest) instead of lifecycle methods.

  3. I used Styled Components to style the components because on my opinion is also more organised and easier to read.
 Based on this decision I created a Global Style to share the font-family with all the components of the app.